msafi/bluewallet-user-manual/manual-entropy.md

 ![](./images/manual-entropy-used.png)

-If you didn't provide all the 256 of entropy, BlueWallet will use the system's random number generator to obtain the remaining bytes.
+If you didn't provide all the 256 bits of entropy, BlueWallet will use the system's random number generator to obtain the remaining bytes.
 In that case you'll see a message like this:

 ![](./images/incomplete-manual-entropy.png)